EXPLORE LAKE MARABOON

 Located 25kms south-west of Emerald, Lake Maraboon is Queensland’s second largest lake and a favourite with locals because of its easy-to-catch crayfish and awesome sunsets.

-You do need a fishing permit but they’re cheap as chips and easy to buy from the Emerald Post Office, or online here or via the QLD Fishing 2.0 app.
+You need a fishing permit but they’re cheap as chips and easy to buy from the Emerald Post Office, or online here or via the QLD Fishing 2.0 app.

 Red Claw, a freshwater crayfish, are so abundant in the lake that you don’t need a permit to catch them and there’s no size limit (in fact, you’re asked to not return any to the water).